cash83/hass-cudy-router/README.md

          translations/
            en.json
      ```
-4. Restart Home Assistant.
+4. **Restart Home Assistant.**

-## Configuration
+## ⚙️ Configuration

 1. Navigate to **Settings** -> **Devices & Services**.
 2. Click **Add Integration**.
 3. Search for **Cudy Router**.
-4. Enter the router's IP address (e.g., `192.168.10.1`), username (usually `admin`), and password.
+4. Enter the router's IP address (default: `192.168.10.1`), username (`admin`), and password.
-5. (Optional) In the configuration options, you can specify a list of MAC addresses to track specifically or adjust the update interval.
+5. The integration will automatically discover the router and populate all sensors.

-## Troubleshooting
+## 📋 Data Attributes

-- **"Unknown" Device Names:** If the router doesn't provide a hostname, the integration falls back to displaying the IP address.
-- **Speed 0.00 Mbit/s:** This indicates the router is reporting zero traffic for that device at the moment of the scan.
-Try downloading a large file to test.
+The `sensor.connected_devices` entity stores a full JSON list of clients in its attributes, allowing for advanced dashboarding (Markdown/Flex-Table):
+* `hostname`: The name assigned to the device.
+* `ip`: Current local IP address.
+* `mac`: Unique hardware address.
+* `connection`: Connection type (`wired` or `wireless`).
+* `signal`: Wireless signal strength percentage.
+* `online_time`: Session duration.

+## ⚠️ Notes for AC1200 Users
+The AC1200 model is a standard Wi-Fi router.
+Therefore, LTE-specific sensors (SIM status, 4G signal strength, Cell bands) are intentionally disabled or unavailable to keep your entity list clean.

 ## Credits

-Based on the work of [armendkadrija](https://github.com/armendkadrija/hass-cudy-router-wr3600) and other contributors.
+Based on the original work by [armendkadrija](https://github.com/armendkadrija/hass-cudy-router-wr3600).
-Modified for Cudy AC1200 HTML parsing compatibility.
+Optimized for AC1200 HTML parsing and extended sensor support.